Configuration & Usage

 Claude Code sends clawgate routes to

-Any model containing haiku --smallModel (default: gpt-5.4-mini)
+Any model containing haiku --smallModel (default: gpt-5.2-codex)

-Any model containing sonnet or opus --bigModel (default: gpt-5.4)
+Any model containing opus --bigModel (default: gpt-5.4)

 Any other model --bigModel